nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p117 -->
 In the Old Testament, the laying on of hands was often associated with blessing and dedication.
-For example, Jacob blessed his grandchildren, Ephraim, and Manasseh, by laying his hands on them (<span class="x-scripture" data-type="ref" data-book="Genesis" data-chapter="48" data-verses="14" data-lang="en" data-version="NKJV">Genesis 48:14</span>).
-Similarly, Moses laid hands on Joshua to commission him as his successor, imparting leadership authority and wisdom (<span class="x-scripture" data-type="ref" data-book="Numbers" data-chapter="27" data-verses="18-23" data-lang="en" data-version="NKJV">Numbers 27:18-23</span>, <span class="x-scripture" data-type="ref" data-book="Deuteronomy" data-chapter="34" data-verses="9" data-lang="en" data-version="NKJV">Deuteronomy 34:9</span>).
+For example, Jacob blessed his grandchildren, Ephraim, and Manasseh, by laying his hands on them (<span class="x-scripture" data-type="ref" data-book="GEN" data-chapter="48" data-verses="14" data-lang="en" data-version="NKJV">Genesis 48:14</span>).
+Similarly, Moses laid hands on Joshua to commission him as his successor, imparting leadership authority and wisdom (<span class="x-scripture" data-type="ref" data-book="NUM" data-chapter="27" data-verses="18-23" data-lang="en" data-version="NKJV">Numbers 27:18-23</span>, <span class="x-scripture" data-type="ref" data-book="DEU" data-chapter="34" data-verses="9" data-lang="en" data-version="NKJV">Deuteronomy 34:9</span>).
 This act publicly signified God’s selection and empowerment for the task ahead.

 <!-- p118 -->
 In the New Testament, the laying on of hands is closely tied to the ministry of Jesus and the early church.
-Jesus regularly laid hands on the sick to heal them (<span class="x-scripture" data-type="ref" data-book="Mark" data-chapter="6" data-verses="5" data-lang="en" data-version="NKJV">Mark 6:5</span>, <span class="x-scripture" data-type="ref" data-book="Luke" data-chapter="4" data-verses="40" data-lang="en" data-version="NKJV">Luke 4:40</span>), demonstrating both compassion and authority over sickness and disease.
-The apostles continued this practice, using it to impart the Holy Spirit (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="8" data-verses="17" data-lang="en" data-version="NKJV">Acts 8:17</span>), spiritual gifts (<span class="x-scripture" data-type="ref" data-book="1 Timothy" data-chapter="4" data-verses="14" data-lang="en" data-version="NKJV">1 Timothy 4:14</span>, <span class="x-scripture" data-type="ref" data-book="2 Timothy" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">2 Timothy 1:6</span>), and blessings to believers.
-It also played a role in commissioning leaders and missionaries for ministry (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="13" data-verses="3" data-lang="en" data-version="NKJV">Acts 13:3</span>).
+Jesus regularly laid hands on the sick to heal them (<span class="x-scripture" data-type="ref" data-book="MRK" data-chapter="6" data-verses="5" data-lang="en" data-version="NKJV">Mark 6:5</span>, <span class="x-scripture" data-type="ref" data-book="LUK" data-chapter="4" data-verses="40" data-lang="en" data-version="NKJV">Luke 4:40</span>), demonstrating both compassion and authority over sickness and disease.
+The apostles continued this practice, using it to impart the Holy Spirit (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="8" data-verses="17" data-lang="en" data-version="NKJV">Acts 8:17</span>), spiritual gifts (<span class="x-scripture" data-type="ref" data-book="1TI" data-chapter="4" data-verses="14" data-lang="en" data-version="NKJV">1 Timothy 4:14</span>, <span class="x-scripture" data-type="ref" data-book="2TI" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">2 Timothy 1:6</span>), and blessings to believers.
+It also played a role in commissioning leaders and missionaries for ministry (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="13" data-verses="3" data-lang="en" data-version="NKJV">Acts 13:3</span>).

 <!-- p119 -->
 The laying on of hands symbolizes an act of faith and obedience to God’s Word.
 It is not a mechanical ritual, but a spiritual practice rooted in dependence on the Holy Spirit.
-For example, in <span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="6" data-verses="6" data-lang="en" data-version="NKJV">Acts 6:6</span>, the apostles laid hands on those selected to serve as deacons, committing them to God’s service and publicly acknowledging their calling.
-In <span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="19" data-verses="6" data-lang="en" data-version="NKJV">Acts 19:6</span>, Paul laid hands on believers, and they received the Holy Spirit, demonstrating its role in spiritual empowerment.
+For example, in <span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="6" data-verses="6" data-lang="en" data-version="NKJV">Acts 6:6</span>, the apostles laid hands on those selected to serve as deacons, committing them to God’s service and publicly acknowledging their calling.
+In <span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="19" data-verses="6" data-lang="en" data-version="NKJV">Acts 19:6</span>, Paul laid hands on believers, and they received the Holy Spirit, demonstrating its role in spiritual empowerment.

 <!-- p120 -->